St Anne’s College, Oxford

 An international conference organised and funded by the Leverhulme Trust research project Inner Lives: Emotions, Identity, and the Supernatural, 1300–1900, with generous additional financial support from the University of East Anglia, the University of Hertfordshire, and University College London.

-Confirmed speakers include Michael Bailey (University of Iowa), Claire Fanger (Rice University), Peter Geschiere (University of Amsterdam), Bruce Hood (University of Bristol), Ronald Hutton (University of Bristol), Adam Jortner (Auburn University), Richard Kieckhefer (Northwestern University), Valerie Kivelson (University of Michigan), Laura Kounine (University of Sussex), Peter Lamont (University of Edinburgh), Stephen Mitchell (Harvard University), Diane Purkiss (University of Oxford), Thomas Robisheaux (Duke University), María Tausiet (University of Zaragoza), Rita Voltmer (University of Trier), and Charles Zika (University of Melbourne).
+Confirmed speakers include Michael Bailey (Iowa State University), Nils Ole Bubandt (Aarhus University), Claire Fanger (Rice University), Peter Geschiere (University of Amsterdam), Bruce Hood (University of Bristol), Ronald Hutton (University of Bristol), Adam Jortner (Auburn University), Richard Kieckhefer (Northwestern University), Valerie Kivelson (University of Michigan), Laura Kounine (University of Sussex), Peter Lamont (University of Edinburgh), Stephen Mitchell (Harvard University), Diane Purkiss (University of Oxford), Thomas Robisheaux (Duke University), María Tausiet (University of Zaragoza), Rita Voltmer (University of Trier), and Charles Zika (University of Melbourne).

 Historians have learned to regard the supernatural as integral to past lives.
 No longer are magical and occult beliefs anachronistically condescended to as mere ‘superstitions’, entertained only by a credulous minority and for the most part ancillary to temporal existence.
 Instead, the near-constant presence of unseen yet powerful forces – both benevolent and malign, and across domestic, communal, and cosmic environments – now seems central to a subtle and pervasive worldview held by sane, intelligent people whose outlook on the universe was no less sophisticated or coherent than our own.
 At the same time, supernatural beliefs were unstable, inconsistent, and contested.